CM Punk: Feuds with Drew McIntyre and Seth Rollins (2023–2025)

 At the Royal Rumble on February 1, Punk entered the titular match at #24 and made it to the final four before being eliminated by Logan Paul and getting into an altercation with Rollins and Roman Reigns, both of whom he had eliminated.
 At Elimination Chamber: Toronto, he lost the Elimination Chamber match to John Cena after being attacked by an already eliminated Rollins.
-At WrestleMania 41, Punk wrestled in his first WrestleMania main event when he faced, along with Paul Heyman, Rollins and Reigns in a triple thread match.
+At WrestleMania 41, Punk wrestled in his first WrestleMania main event when he faced, along with Paul Heyman, Rollins and Reigns in a triple threat match.
 Rollins defeated Punk and Reigns following a double betrayal by Paul Heyman, who aligned himself with Rollins in the process.

-After being taken out by Rollins and Bron Breakker on the April 21 episode of Raw, Punk returned on the May 5 episode of Raw, costing Rollins the World Heavyweight Championship.
-On the June 9 episode of Raw, Punk confronted the now villainous Undisputed WWE Champion John Cena for a title match, which was scheduled for Night of Champions in Saudi Arabia on June 28, At the event, Punk failed to win the title from Cena after interference from Rollins.
+After being taken out by Rollins and Bron Breakker on April 21 episode of Raw, Punk returned on May 5 episode of Raw, costing Rollins the World Heavyweight Championship.
+On June 9 episode of Raw, Punk confronted the now villainous Undisputed WWE Champion John Cena for a title match, which was scheduled for Night of Champions in Saudi Arabia on June 28, At the event, Punk failed to win the title from Cena after interference from Rollins.